ndidplatform/ndidplatform.github.io/flows/add-accessor.md

     participant User
     participant IdP 1
     participant Platform
-    participant IdP 2
+    participant Other IdPs
     IdP 1->>+Platform: POST /identity/<namespace>/<identifier>/accessors
     Platform-->>IdP 1: 202
-    Note over IdP 1,IdP 2: Create a consent request and send to all IdPs that has onboarded this identity including self.
-IdP 2 may be the node that responses to consent request.
+    Note over IdP 1,Other IdPs: Create a consent request and send to all IdPs that has onboarded this identity including self.
+Other IdP may be the node that responses to consent request.
     Platform->>-IdP 1: Callback, add accessor request result, request_id=b7ea981e...
     Platform->>+IdP 1: /idp/request, request_id=b7ea981e...
     IdP 1-->>-Platform: 204, Acknowledged